wbob/docker-docset/README.md

 # Setup

+## Requirements

+python-lxml and python-yaml

 Place your mkdocs.yml file and docs/ folder in the basedir of the Repo.

 ## Customize

-You might want to change the logos in assets/
+You might want to change the logos in assets/ and copy over custom css from assets/ to docs/

 Edit DOCSET_NAME in build.sh to your desired name.
 Check if the cleanup "rm -rf" fit your editing needs.